 Chan played club soccer for TSS FC, which also produced current Husker Natalie Cooke, under Coach Brendan Quarry.
 TSS FC captured the 2017 Metro Women’s Select League Cup.
 In 2018, Chan played for the TSS FC Rovers in the WPSL.

 Dakota is the daughter of Tania and Peter, and was born on March 2, 2000.
-Dakota has two younger siblings, sister, Hope, and brother, Bodhi.
+Dakota has a younger sister, Hope, and younger brother, Bodhi.
 Dakota is majoring in applied climate science at Nebraska.

 Chan on Nebraska